brianabernathy/AffyMap/README.md

 ## basic usage

 - Input microarray data files, genotypes and genotype labels are defined in a config file.
 Config files can be created manually or automatically using [AffyConfig.pl](https://github.com/brianabernathy/AffyMap/blob/main/bin/AffyConfig.pl "AffyConfig.pl").
+Config files make it easier to include selected genotypes from multiple files in either the reference index or query.

 - The reference config file and indexing options are provided to [AffyIndex.pl](https://github.com/brianabernathy/AffyMap/blob/main/bin/AffyIndex.pl "AffyIndex.pl") to generate a reference index.